JoFrieWeiss/Yong-Weiss-et-al.-2025/genC_pipeline/ReadMe.md

 # HPC-Optimized Biomass Modeling using the genC pipeline
-This repository contains a series of R scripts designed to process raw eDNA analysis data from sediment cores and convert it into biomass estimates.
+This repository contains a series of R scripts designed to process Holi analysed sedaDNA analysis data (see github repo: https://github.com/JoFrieWeiss/Yong-Weiss-et-al.-2025-HOLI) from sediment cores and convert it into biomass estimates.
 The pipeline is optimized for execution on a High-Performance Computing (HPC) cluster, leveraging parallel processing to significantly reduce computation time.

 # Pipeline Overview
 The workflow is divided into three main stages to achieve maximum efficiency on a cluster: